odysseyindia/odyssey-tours/content/english/tim/itineraries/birding-and-wildlife-of-south-india/_index.md

 tour: Birding & Wildlife of South India
 highlights:
   - Birding and nature walks in Thattekad, Thekkady, Dindigul and Perumparai
-  - Looking for endangered Nilgiri tahr ibex in Munnar
+  - Looking for the endangered Nilgiri tahr ibex in Munnar
   - Hiking with elephants in Kodaikanal
   - Looking for tigers and birds in Nagarhole national park
   - Colonial-style luxury in Munnar, Ooty and Mysore